 Once you’ve found the right property, your agent will help you submit an offer and then negotiate following inspections to ensure you’re getting the best deal possible.
 A good agent will have knowledge of the local market, know what repairs are still necessary, and be aware of any other limiting factors that could impact the final price.

-If you are looking for a home in New Mexico and need a quality local real estate agent by your side, a Clever Partner Agent can help you.
+If you are looking for a home in Idaho and need a quality local real estate agent by your side, a Clever Partner Agent can help you.
 Clever connects you with the top agents in your area, and guides you through every step of the home search, negotiation, and closing process.